 IAS 24 requires entities to disclose key management personnel compensation.
-The Fund has identified key management personnel as the Director of the West Yorkshire Pension Fund and the Chief Executive of Bradford Council.
+The Fund has identified key management personnel as the Director of the West Yorkshire Pension Fund, the Chief Investment Officer of the West Yorkshire Pension Fund and the Chief Executive of Bradford Council.
 The combined compensation for these officers, attributable to West Yorkshire Pension Fund, is £289k (2021/22 £140k).
 Details of the remuneration for these two posts are included in Note 33 of the City of Bradford Metropolitan District Council's statement of accounts.